Hukasx0/Hukasx0/README.md

 # 💫 About Me:
-I program out of passion and curiosity, for fun
+I am a young enthusiast of programming, computer science and cybersecurity, I love to create extraordinary projects to explore these areas with passion, interest and fun every day.
+I just do what I think is interesting, or/and useful in automating everyday tasks.

 ## 🌐 Socials: